House Rules

 Miscellaneous

-All spellcasting classes except Ranger and Paladin (who have their own rules) get to cast extra Level 0 spells per day.
-This amount is equal to the bonus of the governing attribute.
-For example, an Int 15 wizard gets 2 bonus cantrips.
+All spellcasting classes except Ranger and Paladin (who have their own rules) get to prepare/know extra Level 0 spells.
+This amount is equal to the bonus of the governing attribute, minus 2.
+A cleric's domain orison is included in this number.
+For example, an Int 16 wizard gets 1 bonus cantrip.

 House Rules New Spells Level 0 Domain Spells Armour and Weapons New Feats Fumbles Monsters